biolab/orange2/docs/reference/rst/Orange.classification.logreg.rst

         lr = learner(examples, weight)
     orange.KernelException: 'orange.LogRegLearner': singularity in workclass=Never-worked

-We can see that the attribute workclass is causing a singularity.
+The attribute variable which causes the singularity is ``workclass``.

 The example below shows how the use of stepwise logistic regression can help to gain in classification performance (:download:`logreg-stepwise.py <code/logreg-stepwise.py>`):